What History Majors Are Doing Now

-Kyle Harmon (BA, 1998) worked in theater for several years; in 2012 he became Implementation Engineer at Ahead LLC, an information technology and services company in the Chicago area.
+Kyle Harmon (BA, 1998) worked in theater for several years; he is currently Cloud Services Engineer at Ahead LLC, an information technology and services company in the Chicago area.

 Jim Hermann (BA, 1996).
 I graduated in 1996 and have taught history in St. Louis since 1998.
 I recently was awarded a Fulbright to teach in Derbyshire, England, in the Fall of 2007.
 I also was the lucky recipient of the 2003 Toyota International Teacher Award and the Freeman Foundation Grant in 2005.
 These awards took me to Japan and China, respectively.
 Currently, I teach at Parkway West High School and coach the baseball team.